fmerg/pymerkle/README.md

 Validates the inserted proof by comparing to target hash, modifies the proof's status as `True` or `False` according to validation result and returns this result

-- `target_hash`, _str_, hash (in hexadecimal form) to be presumably attained at the end of the validation procedure (i.e., acclaimed top-hash of the Merkle-tree providing the proof)
+- `target_hash`, _str_, hash (in hexadecimal form) to be presumably attained at the end of the validation procedure (i.e., acclaimed current top-hash of the Merkle-tree having provided the proof)

 - `proof`, instance of `proof_tools.proof` (e.g., any output of the `.audit_proof()` and `.consistency_proof()` methods); the proof to be validated